stan-dot/awesome-synchrotron/README.md

 ## 🔍 Overview

-Synchrotrons are powerful particle accelerators that produce intense beams of X-rays and other types of radiation.
-These beams are used in a wide range of scientific and industrial applications, including material science, biology, chemistry, and physics.
+Synchrotrons are particle accelerators that produce synchrotron radiation, a type of electromagnetic radiation emitted when charged particles travel at relativistic speeds through magnetic fields.
+This radiation is invaluable for a range of scientific applications, from materials science to biology.

+In addition to synchrotron facilities, there are related facilities like neutron sources and proton accelerators that utilize similar technology but with different particles.
+These facilities contribute to a broader understanding of matter and advance numerous fields of research.

 This repository is structured into several categories to help you navigate the complex world of synchrotrons.

+## 🏛️ 3D Tours

+Experience virtual tours of some of the leading synchrotron facilities and research centers around the world:

+- **[Diamond Light Source](https://www.diamond.ac.uk/Public/VisitUs/Virtual-Visit.html)**: Explore the UK’s national synchrotron science facility through an immersive virtual tour.
+Discover the various beamlines and learn about the cutting-edge research conducted at Diamond Light Source.

+- **[ELI Beamlines](https://www.eli-beams.eu/facility/virtual-tour/)**: Take a virtual tour of the Extreme Light Infrastructure (ELI) Beamlines facility in the Czech Republic.
+This facility focuses on high-intensity laser research and provides a glimpse into its state-of-the-art equipment and laboratories.

+These virtual tours offer a unique opportunity to explore and understand the inner workings of these advanced scientific facilities from the comfort of your own home.

 ### 🚀 Top-level Categories